Blog Posts

 Driving government goals through investment

-The National Integrated Circuit Industry Investment Fund is only one component of this strategy, but understanding the fund’s portfolio provides a concrete picture of how this strategy can manifest.
-Direct investments are focused in semiconductors, but the broader investment network reaches farther beyond.
+The National Integrated Circuit Industry Investment Fund is only one component of this strategy.
+Understanding the Big Fund’s portfolio provides a concrete picture of this strategy in action.
+While direct investments focus on chips, the broader network reaches much further.